Sections and Committees - Committees

 - Law & Justice Committee - Presents community programs relating to the civil and criminal justice system and the legal rights of all members of our diverse community.

 - Lawyer Referral And Information Service - Oversees the BHBA’s Lawyer Referral and Information Service and develops outreach programs to promote the program’s benefits.

 - Legislation Committee - Coordinates the legislative activities of the Association and its representative in Sacramento.
 Authors resolutions recommending proposed legislative changes; reviews resolutions sponsored by other California bar associations; and recommends positions to the Board of Governors.
 Resolutions approved by the Board of Governors are submitted for debate on the floor of the annual State Bar Conference of Delegates.
 Committee members have preference in selection to BHBA delegation to the Conference, which affords the opportunity to work with lawyers across the state to improve California’s laws and legal system.
 Members also participate in the Association's annual "Sacramento Day" lobbying trip.

-- Societas Reverenda - The purpose of Societas Reverenda is to serve the interests and needs of its members, to apply the knowledge and experience of its members, and to serve the legal community and the public at large.
-Societas Reverenda welcomes all lawyers with a minimum of 25 years of practice or over the age of 55 to join and become part of our community.
+- Societas Reverenda - This Master Lawyers Group serves the interests of its members, and applies the knowledge and experience of its members to serve the legal community and the public at large.
+Societas Reverenda welcomes all lawyers over age 55 or with at least 25 years of practice.

 - Substance Abuse - The Substance Abuse Coordinator oversees the Association’s chapter of The Other Bar, which assists members dealing with substance abuse.
 Anyone with substance abuse questions or concerns is urged to contact Andrea Brauer, Substance Abuse Coordinator, (323) 661-2440.